-- The following individuals will be notified of a safe harbor disclosure: team physician head and designated sport athletic trainer, head coach, sport administrator, Director of Athletics, and drug testing program administrator. - The student-athlete entering the safe harbor program will be required to take a drug test immediately to establish a baseline for assessment and follow-up testing. - The student-athlete will be required to undergo a substance abuse assessment.
-The drug testing administrator and medical team will work to facilitate recommendations following the assessment and will support the student-athlete should follow-up treatment be necessary.
-Should additional counseling and/or treatment be necessary, GTAA may incur or require the student-athlete to cover the cost of such treatment. - The Director of Athletics and drug testing program administrator, in conjunction with professional and medical consultation, will determine the level of participation during and the conditions and length of safe harbor protection. - The student-athlete will be subject to re-entry testing and follow-up testing.
+The following individuals will be notified of a safe harbor disclosure: team physician head and designated sport athletic trainer, head coach, sport administrator, Director of Athletics, and drug testing program administrator.

+The student-athlete entering the safe harbor program will be required to take a drug test immediately to establish a baseline for assessment and follow-up testing.

+The Director of Athletics and drug testing program administrator, in conjunction with professional and medical consultation, will determine the level of participation during and the conditions and length of safe harbor protection.

+The student-athlete will be subject to re-entry testing and follow-up testing.
 Testing will be unannounced and will be required at a frequency determined by the Director of Athletics or his/her designee.